 The application to be reviewed by the NREBPC must be sent to the Nurse Research Coordinator at least two (2) weeks before the upcoming Council meeting.

 Comments and suggestions for improvement will be communicated to the investigator as appropriate.
 The final application must be sent to the Nurse Research Coordinator by NOON, the following Wednesday to ensure that the council has at least one week to review the proposal.
+The application must contain the signatures of the investigator, co-Investigators, and Nurse Manager or Director.

 If the investigator plans to present slides during the presentation, these too must accompany the proposal a week before the meeting.